A. Hiring policies

 - documentation of disciplinary actions

-Personnel records will be securely housed by Calvin College human resources.
+Personnel records will be securely housed by Calvin University human resources.

 View and/or change your personal information.

-As a community of individuals, Calvin College strives to balance an individual's right to personal privacy against the community's need to collect information for accountability, assessment, security and other purposes.
-For more information on privacy, please refer to Calvin College information security: ownership, right to use and protection of information.
+As a community of individuals, Calvin University strives to balance an individual's right to personal privacy against the community's need to collect information for accountability, assessment, security and other purposes.
+For more information on privacy, please refer to Calvin University information security: ownership, right to use and protection of information.

 New staff orientation

-Each new Calvin College staff member is encouraged to participate in a formal orientation program.
-The goal of this program is to give a broader understanding of Calvin College—the history, the community and vision for the future—and build some friendships along the way.
+Each new Calvin University staff member is encouraged to participate in a formal orientation program.
+The goal of this program is to give a broader understanding of Calvin University—the history, the community and vision for the future—and build some friendships along the way.
 All new staff members bring valuable experiences, opinions and talents that can help us build better working relationships with the people around us.